mhvwerts/randommw/README.md

 ### `double DRanU(void)`

-Obtain a double-precision floating point random number from a uniform distribution (0, 1) using the active PRNG.
+Obtain a double-precision floating point random number from a uniform distribution (0, 1) using the active RNG.
 Full 52-bit mantissa randomness.

 ### `uint32_t U32RanU(void)`

-Obtain an unsigned 32-bit integer random number from the active uniform PRNG.
-In case of a 64-bit PRNG, the 32-bit number is typically obtained from the most significant bits (the other half is discarded).
+Obtain an unsigned 32-bit integer random number from the active uniform RNG.
+In case of a 64-bit RNG, the 32-bit number is typically obtained from the most significant bits (the other half is discarded).
 Only 32-bit unsigned values are supplied for now: the ZIGNOR algorithm relies in part on 32-bit unsigned integers.
 Interfaces supplying other types of random numbers may be developed.

 ## Compilation, development and testing